-In August 2013, the City of Tamarac installed over 15 red light cameras and the commission pledged at the time that they would be cost neutral – or basically pay for themselves.
-Instead the cameras have evolved into their own program requiring more police, legal and personnel costs in order to maintain itself costing the money each year.
+In August 2013, the City of Tamarac installed over 15 red light cameras, and the commission pledged at the time that they would be cost-neutral – or basically pay for themselves.
+Instead, the cameras have evolved into their own program requiring more police, legal, and personnel costs in order to maintain itself, costing money each year.

-ATS assured the commission that they would even see a decrease in red light runners because drivers would be conditioned to change their behavior based on getting hit in the pocketbook – or from seeing the red light camera warning sign.
-In 2015, Assistant City Attorney Mike Cirullo said that payment levels to ATS have dropped significantly since the public’s awareness of the cameras, however, each year that they have been installed, driver’s habits have not changed and 2016 financials show revenues increased 23 percent over 2015.
+ATS assured the commission that they would even see a decrease in red-light runners because drivers would be conditioned to change their behavior based on getting hit in the pocketbook – or from seeing the red light camera warning sign.
+In 2015, Assistant City Attorney Mike Cirullo said that payment levels to ATS had dropped significantly since the public’s awareness of the cameras, however, each year that they have been installed, driver’s habits have not changed, and 2016 financials show revenues increased 23 percent over 2015.

 What it Costs the City Run the Red Light Cameras

 In 2016 Red light ticket revenue was $1,881,480.89.
 Out of this revenue, the city paid the State of Florida half, which left them with $917,198.69.
 That’s a lot of money, right?
 Our city could use that to fund some great programs.
 But wait.
 Out of this amount, the city has to pay $966,141.99 in expenses to run the red light camera program, plus staff.

 So what are the expenses to run the red light camera program?

 Legal Fees $67,678.44

 BSO Contractual Services $214,133.04

 Total Expenses $966,141.99